Someone like You (Adele song)

 "Someone like You" is a song recorded by English singer-songwriter Adele.
 She and Dan Wilson wrote and produced the track for her second studio album, 21 (2011).
-It is the second single and final track on the album.
-The song was inspired by a broken relationship with one's life partner, and lyrically speaks of Adele's coming to terms with it.
 XL Recordings released the song as the second single from the album on 24 January 2011 (the same day the album was released) in the United Kingdom and on 9 August 2011 in the United States.
-Accompanied only by a piano in the song (played by co-writer Wilson), Adele sings about the end of the relationship with her ex-partner.
+Accompanied only by a piano in the song (played by co-writer Wilson), Adele sings about the end of the relationship with her ex-partner who has moved on with someone else.